hanelske/NRT/index.md

 ---
-title: Ground-breaking rapid robotic follow-up with a 4-metre successor to the Liverpool Telescope
+title: Ground-breaking rapid follow-up with a 4-metre successor to the Liverpool Telescope
 layout: single
 author_profile: true
 sidebar: